Home

 Conversations with partners and community

 We are always listening and learning through all the conversations we are a part of with our partners and the ecosystems we work in.
-In addition to this, we have been bringing together representatives from our partnerships and networks to engage in conversations about where they see opportunities, and priorities for the evolution of the Foundation’s practice, time and investments.
+In addition to this, in 2025 we bought together representatives from our partnerships and networks to engage in conversations about where they see opportunities, and priorities for the evolution of the Foundation’s practice, time and investments.
 Learn more about this through our news articles on the first and second session.

 Learnings and reflections from our team